datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 - Generate the `number_authentic_city` data frame using `select`, `group_by`, `summarise` and `n()`.
 - Display the total number of authentic users in each city.
 *** =hint
-When generating the table, you wnat to display the column that contains the user names of the reviews.
-If you aren't sure what column that is, the funciton `names(authentic_users)` will display the column names.
+When generating the table, you want to display the column that contains the user names of the reviewers.
+If you aren't sure what column that is, the function `names(authentic_users)` will display the column names.

 *** =pre_exercise_code
 ```{r,eval=FALSE}